WGierke/git_better/documentation/documentation.md

 ![](https://cloud.githubusercontent.com/assets/6676439/21290073/ad4817c0-c4ad-11e6-92e2-0d983ed39677.png)

 Since the validation data does not form separate clusters or outliers, we could assume that testing the learned models on the validation data is a good way to verify how well the models generalize.
 On the other side, the validation data only contains roughly 30 data entries which is not enough to give reliable statements about the model performances.
+Furthermore, the fact that the validation data seems to be selected manually implies that it's also biased.
+Thus, perfect validation data would be a lot of randomly selected repositories that have been labeled manually.
 The [additional data sets](https://github.com/InformatiCup/InformatiCup2017/tree/master/additional_data_sets) from another team could allow us to validate our models better even if they are also biased.
 As already mentioned, a perfect training and validation set would only contain repositories that have been sampled randomly and labeled manually.